 Northern Lites fit the name as their Race Wave claims to be the lightest racer on the market and attracts a bundle of attention from world-class snowshoers.
 As the company that began the direct mount wave, many world-class athletes are on the Northern Lites train.

-Although you can order the Speed binding with this snowshoe, most runners and racers go with a shoe deck fastener.
+Although you can order the speed binding with this snowshoe, most runners and racers go with a shoe deck fastener.
 Some may argue this design doesn’t fit “real snowshoeing,” but the United States Snowshoe Association and the World Snowshoe Federation accept them for competition.

-This minimalist approach by Northern Lites reminds one of the times when the bright ware and cookies were stripped off standard cars, transferring them to hot rods.
+This minimalist approach by Northern Lites reminds one of when the bright ware and cookies were stripped off standard cars, transferring them to hot rods.
 Maybe that best describes Northern Lites: the real hotrods of snowshoeing.

 Key traits: Extremely lightweight, durable, direct mount available

-Crescent Moon Gold 12 & Eva Foam
+Crescent Moon Gold 12 & Luna Foam

 Many moons ago, a company came out of a garage by building basic snowshoes in Vail’s mountains when the homes there might have seemed affordable.
-Today, Crescent Moon builds, arguably, the Cadillac of aluminum snowshoes known as the Gold 12 in candy red or shocker yellow.
+Today, Crescent Moon produces, arguably, the Cadillac of aluminum snowshoes known as the Gold 12 in candy red or shocker yellow.

 Key traits: Comfort, innovation

-TSL Symbioz Hyperflex & Step-In Alpine
+TSL Symbioz Hyperflex Racing & Step-In Alpine

 Since TSL Snowshoes find their home in the French Alps, perhaps that is why they cause the comparison to Formula 1 race cars.
 These snowshoes look fast in a way that no other does, even when resting in a display window.
 Perhaps the aerodynamic structure earns the title.

 Looking like they have no weight causes one to ask, “What extra weight?”
 Every piece seems to aid traction without intrusive cleats.
-It appears more like steel pencils gripping the snow with the snowshoe edges aiding the cause.
+It appears more like steel pencils gripping the snow with the snowshoe edges helping the cause.
 Binders ride as minimalist additions, strong but lean in weight.

 Built for fast times, the TSL Symbioz Hyperflex Racing snowshoes go fast and look snazzy simultaneously.
 When you leave the snow, wipe them down and put them on the wall for display.